English

 for Healthcare Providers

-Physicians and care providers must evaluate all children using The Childhood Lead Risk Questionnaire.
+Physicians and care providers must evaluate all children aged 6 or younger for lead poisoning using the Childhood Lead Risk Questionnaire.

 Physicians and care providers must conduct a blood lead test for any child who: